 It is important for every employee to note that NIOSH warns that “all workers are at risk of crashes, whether they drive light or heavy vehicles, or whether driving is a primary or incidental job duty.”
 This means that even those who only travel occasionally or over short distances still need to understand both the risks and their rights to compensation.

 What Kind of Driving Is Considered Work-Related in Ohio?

-Often, injured workers are unaware that their car accident injuries do make them eligible for workers’ compensation benefits.
-It can be confusing to know exactly what tasks are considered work-related.
+Often, injured workers are unaware that their car accident injuries make them eligible for workers’ compensation benefits.
+It's confusing to know what tasks are considered work-related.
 Every situation is unique, and an experienced attorney can help examine your circumstances to determine what benefits may be available.
-While commuting does not typically fall under the “work-related” umbrella, some common examples of work-related travel include:
+While commuting rarely falls under the “work-related” umbrella, some common examples of work-related travel include: